CAIDE score, brain structure, and cognitive functions in middle-to-older aged adults: A KoGES population-based study

 Background

-Although CAIDE (Cardiovascular Risk Factors, Aging, and Dementia) score estimates 20-year dementia risk, prior studies have largely focused on global or composite measures.
-Only a few studies investigated on cognitive functions and structural neuroimaging markers, and the available structural neuroimaging evidence has largely been derived from subsamples or highly selected small cohorts rather than full population-based cohorts.
-We therefore not only investigated associations between CAIDE score and cognitive performance but also explored structural neuroimaging markers in middle-to-older aged population.
+Although CAIDE (Cardiovascular Risk Factors, Aging, and Dementia) score estimates 20-year dementia risk, prior studies have largely focused on global or composite measures of cognitive function.
+Among the studies, only a few have investigated involving cognitive functions and structural neuroimaging markers, and the available structural neuroimaging evidence has largely been derived from subsamples or highly selected small cohorts rather than full population-based cohorts.
+We, therefore, not only investigated associations between CAIDE score and cognitive performance but also explored the mediating role of structural neuroimaging markers in middle-to-older aged population.

 Methods

-Of 2,864 participants who were available for structural magnetic resonance imaging (MRI) data at baseline, we excluded 230 participants who have neurological and cardiovascular disease at baseline.
-We also further excluded 209 participants without having exposure, covariates, and cognitive assessments data, including 2,425 participants for the final analysis.
-The main exposure is CAIDE score (0-15) were calculated from age, sex, education, systolic blood pressure, body mass index, total cholesterol, and physical activity and categorized as low risk (<6), moderate risk (6-7), and high risk (7<) at baseline.
+Of 2,864 participants who were available for structural magnetic resonance imaging (MRI) data at baseline, we excluded 230 participants who had neurological and cardiovascular disease at baseline.
+We also further excluded 209 participants without having exposure, covariates, and cognitive assessments data, and 2,425 participants were included for the final analysis.
+The CAIDE score was calculated based on midlife vascular risk factors.
+We categorized participants into low, moderate, and high-risk groups based on the tertile distribution of the total scores.
+For the original CAIDE score (without APOE4), the tertile-based cut-offs were <6, 6-to-7, and >7 points.
+In the sensitivity analysis incorporating APOE4 status, the cut-off points were recalculated to maintain tertile-based categorization, resulting in <7, 7-to-8, and >8 points for low, moderate, and high risk groups, respectively.
 The main outcomes were neuropsychological assessment battery included Story recall, Visual reproductions, Verbal fluency, Trail making, Digit symbol – coding, and Stroop tests.

 Findings

-Of 2,425 healthy participants (mean age of 58.5 [6.5]; men 1,189 [49.0]), higher CAIDE risk groups were associated with poorer cognitive performance.
-Compared with low-risk group, the high-risk group showed significantly lower performance across all 12 cognitive assessments (all p <.001).
-The moderate-risk group also showed lower performance in visual reproduction (immediate and delayed recall), digit symbol – coding, and Stroop (word and color) reading tests.
+Of 2,425 healthy participants (mean age of 58.5 [6.5]; men 1,189 [49.0]), higher CAIDE groups were associated with poorer cognitive performance across all cognitive domains.
+Compared with low-risk group, the high-risk group had significantly lower mean adjusted z-scores across all 12 cognitive assessments (all p <.001).
+The moderate-risk group also showed lower mean adjusted z-scores in all tests, except visual reproduction recognition and verbal fluency category tests.

 Interpretation

-This large-based population study showed the highest risk group were independently associated with lower cognitive performance across all domains compare to the lowest risk group, suggesting the potential importance of managing these features for preserving neurological health in middle and older aged adults.
+This large-based population study showed the highest CAIDE risk group was independently associated with lower cognitive performance across all domains compared to the lowest risk group, suggesting the potential importance of managing these features for preserving neurological health in middle and older aged adults.

 Research in Context